Myelodysplastic syndromes, or MDS, are a group of disorders in which a person’s bone marrow does not produce enough functioning blood cells.

 Progression to leukemia

-People with more advanced MDS have a much higher risk of AML.
+People with more advanced MDS have a

 At present, there are no lifestyle changes or dietary supplements that can reduce the risk of MDS becoming AML.
 However, taking steps, such as quitting or avoiding smoking, maintaining a healthy body weight, and engaging in exercise may help a person feel better.

-The revised International Prognostic Scoring System (IPSS-R) groups people with MDS into five categories that it bases on risk:
+The revised International Prognostic Scoring System (IPSS-R) groups people with MDS into

 - very low